13 glorious British castles you can actually stay in

 Feel smug knowing that once the last of the day trippers have traipsed through the castle's gates, you’ll get this historic haunt to yourself.
 A rambling Victorian-era house (pictured), set within Manorbier's medieval walls, can sleep up to 12 people in simple but charming surrounds.
 There's also a quaint lodge at the top of the castle driveway with sweeping views of the fortress itself.

-Star Castle Hotel, Isles of Scilly, Cornwall
+Star Castle Hotel, Isles of Scilly, Cornwall, England

 Star Castle Hotel/Facebook

-Star Castle Hotel, Isles of Scilly, Cornwall
+Star Castle Hotel, Isles of Scilly, Cornwall, England

 All flickering candlelight and low wood-beamed ceilings, the Castle Dining Room is an atmospheric setting for a feast.
 It was once the officers’ mess room and it conjures up visions of the fortress’s former inhabitants.
 Owner Robert Francis catches the crabs and lobsters himself and wines come from his winery, Holy Vale – Britain’s most southerly vineyard.